norpen/tg_auction_bot/README.rst

 World of Warcraft Telegram auction bot
-(LearnPython courses graduation project)
 ======================================

 WoW Auc tg-bot is a simple bot for telegram, that parses WoW auction house lots information from auction house AP and shows you the most profitable item lot you are interesed in.
+(This is my graduation project for LearnPython courses)

 Installation
 ============